qcri-social/AIDR/Installation-instructions.md

    b) The main method in the jar is in qa.qcri.aidr.predict.Controller
       You will see some incomprehensible debug output.
 If the numbers are not 0, input data is being processed.

+# 6. Tagger-API (aidr-tagger-api)

+* Build using maven following the instructions above; this should generate a file `aidr-tagger-api-X.war`
+* Deploy `aidr-tagger-api-X.war` to Glassfish using the instructions above.

 (More instructions: TBA)